danb35/freenas-iocage-caddy/README.md

 ### Test

-To test your installation, enter your jail IP address and port 2020 e.g. `192.168.1.199:2020` in a browser.
+To test your installation, enter your Caddy jail IP address and port 2020 e.g. `192.168.1.199:2020` in a browser.
 If the installation was successful, the message *Hello, world!* should be displayed.

 ## The Caddyfile
 Caddy looks for its configuration in the Caddyfile.
 Its syntax is fairly simple, and is fully documented in the [Caddy Docs](https://caddyserver.com/docs/).
 I'll discuss a few scenarios with examples of the Caddyfile below.